A----/postrock-and-friends/README.md

 * Initial flowchart by redditor [/u/Philitian](https://www.reddit.com/user/Philitian)
 * Original [post](https://www.reddit.com/r/postrock/comments/6ggrhk/i_made_a_flowchart_for_postrock_and_neighboring/) & [chart](http://i.imgur.com/NIGAaTA.jpg).

+Check [here](https://a----.github.io/postrock-and-friends/) for a viewer, you can also download SVG and rasterized version from the `dist/` folder.

 ## Contribution

 You think something's missing?
 Create an issue!
 Better, fork the repo and push a PR.